 Living in a small village – is noisier than you think.
 Belizeans love to party and play their music loud.
 They think nothing of their music on full volume at 2 AM or first thing at 6 AM.
 Complaining only encourages them.
 I’m so glad I live two miles from the village.

-Deposits and loans – loans will never be repaid, and most deposits are a good reason for the person to never return to do the work.
+Deposits and loans – loans will never be repaid, and most deposits are good reasons for the person to never return to do the work.

 A lot of people come to Belize initially falling in love with the fact that there is no American-style fast food, shopping malls, and no more rat race, etc. All the things they think they want to escape, only to realize they have become too dependent on these conveniences, luxuries, and distractions in life.
 Remember, novelty only lasts for so long; living here is real.